Best Hand Towels

-Our findings here are more based on polling that hard, evidence-based facts.
-To help us rate these hand towels in terms of their overall feel, we wrangled as many hand-washers as we could to help us get a feel for what makes one towel excel in this metric, and what makes another fall short.
+Our findings here are more based on polling than hard, evidence-based facts.
+To help us rate these hand towels in terms of their overall feel, we wrangled as many hand-washers as we could to help us get a feel for what makes one towel excel in this metric and what makes another fall short.
 We consider the weave and fabric thickness in this metric, as well as how each towel feels both when wet and when dry.

 We refined our absorbency tests for this review and found through internet research that there is a standardized test for assessing a fabric's ability to absorb water.
 This involves taking a spray bottle and spraying the fabric with water while observing what happens to the water.
 Does it pool on top?
 Does it absorb right away?
 How much does the water spread after 30 seconds?
 From these questions, and trial and error, we learned that typically, towels with a looser weave absorb water better than those with a tight weave.
 Sometimes, though, towels that are too thin allow water to leak through to the surface beneath, which is not ideal either.

 Here, it seemed like the towels that had medium-thickness weaves absorbed water the best.
 Thick, luxurious towels like the Superior set saw water bead on the surface without absorbing into the material at all.
 Super thin towels, like the Utopia Salon set, saw water bead on the surface as well.
-We liked the performance of the Cleanbear, Wealuxe, and Smyrna towels, since they all absorbed water quickly and didn't allow for much moisture to pass through to the surfaces beneath.
+We liked the performance of the Cleanbear, Wealuxe, and Smyrna since they all absorbed water quickly and didn't allow for much moisture to pass through to the surfaces beneath.

 Our main durability test is to put the towels through the wash a few times.
-This way, we can see how the fabric holds up, especially to see if there is any fuzziness that appears.
+Through this, we can see how the fabric holds up, especially to see if there is any fuzziness that appears.
 This test can also be a good way to see if the seams hold up.
 We made notes of any unraveling or pilling that occurred with each wash.
 We also wanted to make sure that the fabric itself held up over time.
 The worst thing in the world of bath towels is a towel that gets stiffer with each wash.
 Overall, all the towels in this review held up very well to our various durability assessments.
 Most of the criticism here is fairly nitpicky.

 The biggest disappointment with a new towel is discovering that it shed thousands of tiny colored pieces of fabric on all the other items in the laundry after its first wash.
 Luckily, this only happened with one of the towels in this review — the Wealuxe Cotton set.
 We had fuzzy white towel balls all over the other towels after its initial wash.
 The Utopia Salon towels also had a bit of fuzzy residue that spread around our testing station.
 In terms of unraveling, the only towel that had any signs of a durability issue here was the Qute Home 100% Turkish.
 We noticed a few seams start to shed threads after its first wash.

-As you can see, we have really gotten into the weeds here in the world of towels.
+As you can see, we have gotten into the weeds here in the world of towels.
 Hopefully, this review has directed you toward the perfect hand towel to fit your specific needs.
 The towels in this review cover a wide range of styles, textures, sizes, and colors.
-Each one excels in some departments while falling a bit short in others, but our top picks all have a great balance of attributes to keep you feeling fresh.
+Each one excels in some departments while falling a bit short in others, but our top choices all have a great balance of attributes to keep you feeling fresh.

 — Jane Jackson